 Installing the Provengo Tool

-provengo is a commandline tool that runs locally.
+is a commandline tool that runs locally.
 No internet connection is required, no data is stored or transferred to our servers.
 You can use it in on your local machines, in CI/CD pipelines, and in air-tight isolated systems.

 Prerequisites

-In most cases, the software listed below can be installed using your platform package manager, such as brew on MacOS, apt-get/yum/apk on Linuxes, or winget on Windows.
+In most cases, the software listed below can be installed using your platform package manager, such as brew on MacOS, apt-get /yum /apk on Linuxes, or winget on Windows.

-Hardware Requirements
+- Hardware Requirements

-As far as minimal system goes, provengo was successfully tested on an old Windows laptop equipped with an Intel i5 CPU and 4GB of RAM.
+was successfully tested on an a laptop equipped with an Intel i5 CPU and 4GB of RAM.
 However, we recommend at least 8GB of RAM.
-In general, memory requirements will increase with model complexity.
+In general, memory requirements will increase with model complexity. - Java 11 or later

 Any Java 11 or later works.
 Adoptium offers a free version.

-Terminal/Command line Application
+- Terminal/Command line Application

 Provengo tool is run from the command line.
 The default applications for this kind of access are CMD on windows, and Terminal on MacOS and Linux, but other tools exist too.